Eleanor-CloudCannon/Papercut-practice/content/_index.md

   - _bookshop_name: left-right-with-buttons
     section_background_color: '#FFFFFF'
+    quote_alignment: "left"
-    black_heading: What our customers say
+    heading: What our customers say
     text: >-
       Look at all these prominent organizations who’ve made their printing Forest Positive